digitalocean/kubecon-2022-doks-workshop/README.md

 ### Promo Code
 In this workshop, you will spin up a [DigitalOcean Managed Kubernetes Cluster](https://www.digitalocean.com/products/kubernetes).
 You will get a $100 credit for this workshop, and in order to [redeem the credit](https://docs.digitalocean.com/products/billing/promo-codes/), you will need a DigitalOcean Account.

-Once you are logged into your DigitalOcean account, go to the billing page, find the promo code section and enter the code `KIM@KCEU100`.
+Once you are logged into your DigitalOcean account, go to the billing page, find the promo code section and enter the code `KubeconEU22`
+^ This promo code has been updated since the live workshop.

 **Note:**
 If you have an existing DigitalOcean account that has already used a promo code, we will have to manually add the credits to your account.
 There are two ways to handle this at the session: